hyperledger-labs/harmonia/docs/adhara/corda_proof_verification.md

 A transaction is drafted to earmark a security on the Corda network and signatures of all parties involved are collected before the transaction is notarized and finalized on the Corda network.
 The crosschain interop service will receive a settlement instruction, which includes the encoded wire transaction and signatures, as taken from the Corda network.
 It constructs a Corda transaction attestation proof from the transaction, to be able to perform a crosschain function call to an Ethereum network.
 The Ethereum network will receive an attestation proof of the transaction, including the signatures of all parties involved in the transaction, as well as details of the function to call once the proof is verified.

 It is important to note that this proving methodology does not achieve the same level of trust achieved by attestation proofs on an Ethereum network.
 Corda notaries are not necessarily validating notaries.
 As a result, the Corda proofs used in this PoC are not providing proof that a transaction is valid, only that it occurred and was signed by the parties involved as well as a notary.
-Whereas Ethereum proofs provide proof that a transaction is valid and that it occurred in a block that was signed by active validators.
+Whereas Ethereum proofs provide proof that a transaction is valid and that it occurred in a block that was signed by a super-majority of validators.

 To mitigate this, it is required and trusted that the receiver of the traded securities on the Corda network has fulfilled the following Corda transaction validation requirements before signing the transaction during the CorDapp flows:
   - The full Corda transaction history (full Merkle tree) has been validated.